 Non-Commissioned Member | Full Time, Part Time

-Gunners are responsible for surveillance, target acquisition, and indirect fire to engage the enemy.
-The Artillery is part of the Combat Arms, which also includes Infantry Soldiers, Armoured Soldiers, and Combat Engineers.
+Gunners are responsible for surveillance and target acquisition, and indirect fire to engage the enemy.

-As members of the Royal Regiment of Canadian Artillery, the primary responsibilities of Gunners are to:
+As a member of the Royal Regiment of Canadian Artillery, the primary responsibilities of Gunners are to:

-The first stage of training is the Basic Military Qualification course, or Basic Training, held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
+The first stage of training is the Basic Military Qualification (BMQ) course which is 9-weeks, held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
 This training provides the basic core skills and knowledge common to all trades.
 A goal of this course is to ensure that all recruits maintain the Canadian Armed Forces (CAF) physical fitness standard; as a result, the training is physically demanding.

 Learn more about Basic Training here.